(Last updated on August 5, 2024.)

 1. Prepare a score in staff notation using MuseScore.

-2. Export to a MusicXML file
+2. Export the score to a MusicXML file.

 3. On JapoScore, Import the MusicXML file.